NBISweden/aMeta/README.md

 In the sections **More configuration options**, **Environment module configuration** and **Runtime configuration** we will give more information about fine-tuning the configuration as well as instructions on how to run the workflow in a computer cluster enviroment.

+More details about running aMeta can be found in the step-by-step tutorial available in the `aMeta/vignettes` directory.

 ## Main results of the workflow and their interpretation